Fifth Colijn cabinet

 The Fifth Colijn cabinet was the cabinet of the Netherlands from 25 July 1939 until 10 August 1939.
-The cabinet was formed by the political parties Anti-Revolutionary Party (ARP), Christian Historical Union (CHU) and the Liberal State Party (LSP) following the fall of the Fourth Colijn cabinet on 29 June 1939.
+The cabinet was formed by the political parties Anti-Revolutionary Party (ARP), Christian Historical Union (CHU) and the Liberal State Party (LSP).
 The right-wing cabinet was a minority government in the House of Representatives.
 It was the last of five cabinets of Hendrikus Colijn, the Leader of the Anti-Revolutionary Party as Chairman of the Council of Ministers.
-The cabinet was dismissed by Queen Wilhelmina on 27 July 1939, just two days after it took office.